 Apples and Corn

 This is one of the preschool fall crafts that uses a hole punch.
-This is great for active stressed out kids, as well as building the hand muscles.
+This is great for active for stressed out kids, as well as building the hand muscles.

 Hold a small piece of crayon by the side.
 Color from top to bottom to make the trunk of the tree.
-For the branches make quick strokes with the crayon.
+For the branches, make quick strokes with the crayon.

-With a glue stick draw several lines where you want the leaves to go.
+With a glue stick, draw several lines where you want the leaves to go.
 Do only a small section.
 Then move to another section.

 Hold a piece of brown, yellow, orange, and red paper together.

 While the glue is wet, punch holes in your colored paper.
-The circles should land on some of the glue and stick.
+The circles should land on some glue and stick.
 When you have enough leaves in this section, move to another section to add more leaves.